EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 That's it.

 Inside of a ModuleScript, you may notice there is a `return` keyword at the end.
-This is what gets returned when using the `require` keyword.
+This is what gets returned when using the `require` keyword, but only once.
+Roblox stores the return value in memory so there is only one execution of a singular ModuleScript.

 Say I have the following code in a ModuleScript: